-EC does not support:
+EC does not support the following:

-- · XOR codecs - certain HDFS functions such as hflush, hsync, concat, setReplication, and truncate.
+- · XOR codecs - Certain HDFS functions: hflush, hsync, concat, setReplication, truncate and append.
 For more information, see Erasure Coding Limitations.

 Using erasure coding for existing data

 You must set a supported EC policy for a directory and copy the existing data to the directory.